Best Practices in Form Collection & Routing

 • Commitment funding: SCCC can distribute funding to PIs for specific cancer-related projects.

-• No cost extensions: They collect reasoning and a new timeline, which is then routed to administrative and budget offices for approvals.
+• No cost extensions: You can collect reasoning and a new timeline, which is then routed to administrative and budget offices for approvals.

 Tips and Tricks